mx2s/micron/README.md

 `php vendor/bin/phinx migrate` - to migrate with default database (development)

 `php vendor/bin/phinx migrate -e testing` - to migrate with test database

+**Building & running project**
+You should be able to build with `dotnet build` and run app via for example: `dotnet App/bin/Debug/netcoreapp2.2/App.dll`